exceptionless/Website/content/news/2014/2014-07-03-exceptionless-2-0-client-rewrite-sneak-peek-usage-example.md

 * * *

-Listen to all events being sent and cancel any errors that are &#8220;IgnoredType&#8221;.
+Listen to all events being sent and cancel any errors that are "IgnoredType".

 <pre>client.SubmittingEvent += (sender, args) =&gt;
 args.Cancel = args.Event.IsError() && args.Event.GetError().Type.Contains("IgnoredType");